asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 6. Push to the branch

-`$ git push origin new/your-feature`
+`$ git push`

-7. Go to your own repo and create a new Pull Request
+7. Go to your own repo and create a new Pull Request against 'dev' branch

 ---
 Contact